karimdxy/blog/src/blog/esapce-tutorial-hell.md

 ---
 title: How to escape tutorial hell
-excerpt: A no non-sense, no BS guide
+excerpt: A no non-sense, no BS guide.
 ---

 ## What is tutorial hell